 To be compliant with HTM 01-05, complete traceability of the cleaning process is a requirement.
 All cycle parameters should be recorded along with details of routine testing and maintenance of equipment used.
 To simplify this process, software is available that generates a serial number for every cycle and this data can then be transferred onto an external USB storage device.
 Transferring this data onto a computer then allows the addition of serial numbers for individual instruments to specific cycle records in order to show total traceability.

 When it comes to the care, cleaning and maintenance of all dental instruments, it is important to carefully consider the right manufacturer you want to partner with.
 Always look to a trusted and reliable manufacturer who understands the requirements of any dental practice, backed by many years of research, and can offer warranty on all their products.
 It is also worth remembering that not using the recommended equipment and procedures can lead to any warranties being invalidated.

-For more information on NSK’s care and maintenance range, contact Mark Beckwith on 07900 246529 or visit www.nsk-uk.com.
+For more information on NSK’s care and maintenance range or contact Mark Beckwith on 07900 246529.

 NSK use the most advanced technologies and quality components in all of their handpieces and sterilisation products.
 Due to the more gentle thermal characteristics, an additional warranty of six months is provided on NSK instruments for all Dental X Domina Plus B and iClave autoclave users.

 NSK has created a video guide that gives step-by-step instructions to ensure the appropriate maintenance of your handpieces.
-To find out more about essential handpiece care and maintenance and earn one hour of CPD, visit www.nskcare.co.uk.
+To find out more about essential handpiece care and maintenance visit the care and maintenance page.